Anahim hotspot: Hotspot–fault interactions

 The Anahim hotspot was stationed in a tectonically complex region of the Chilcotin Plateau between 3.9 and 1.4 million years ago.
-This complexity may have given rise to interactions of the hotspot with pre-existing fracture systems, such that magma rose along normal faults to create a 50 km north–south trending chain of volcanoes.
-The Itcha Range developed directly over the intersection whereas the Satah Mountain volcanic field developed along the more distal portions of the fracture system and away from the Itcha Range.
+This complexity may have given rise to interactions of the hotspot with pre-existing fracture systems, such that magma rose along normal faults to create a 50 km north–south-trending chain of volcanoes.
+The Itcha Range developed directly over the intersection, whereas the Satah Mountain volcanic field developed along the more distal portions of the fracture system and away from the Itcha Range.
 A lack of extensive volcanic fields adjacent to the neighbouring Ilgachuz and Rainbow ranges might indicate an absence of fracture systems associated with those volcanoes.

 Historical activity

 Volcanic eruptions are not known to have occurred from the Anahim hotspot in historical times.
-However, since 2007 there have been recorded volcano tectonic earthquakes and carbon dioxide emissions in the vicinity of Nazko Cone.
+However, since 2007, there have been recorded volcano tectonic earthquakes and carbon dioxide emissions in the vicinity of Nazko Cone.
 The lack of evidence for historic seismicity prior to 2007 suggests that the area is tectonically stable, making the Nechako Basin one of the most seismically inactive areas of British Columbia.

 Seismicity

 From October 9, 2007, to May 15, 2008, a series of earthquakes measuring up to 2.9 magnitude occurred in the Nechako Basin some 20 km west of Nazko Cone.
-Most of them occurred 25 to 31 km below the surface, indicating they originated within the lowermost crust.
+Most of them occurred 25 to 31 km below the surface, indicating that they originated within the lowermost crust.
 Analysis of seismic waves suggest that the earthquake swarm was caused by brittle failure and fracturing of rock at depth from magma intrusion.
-No volcanic eruption was likely as the number and size of the tremors were too small.
+No volcanic eruption was likely, as the number and size of the tremors were too small.
 Nevertheless, these earthquakes suggest that the Anahim hotspot is seismically active and that small magma movements are still possible.
-Although these earthquakes were too small to be felt, they generated substantial local interest as they represented a significant concentration of seismic activity within the Anahim Volcanic Belt.
+Although these earthquakes were too small to be felt, they generated substantial local interest, as they represented a significant concentration of seismic activity within the Anahim Volcanic Belt.

 Carbon dioxide emissions

 Vigorous degassing of carbon dioxide occurs from several vents in two bogs near Nazko Cone.
-These vents are in the form of small isolated travertine mounds on the bog surface.
+These vents are in the form of small, isolated travertine mounds on the bog surface.
 A mound with a partially submerged vent had been identified in 2013 with a steady flow of carbon dioxide.
 Several new vents with no travertine mound were actively releasing carbon dioxide gas in 2015.
 Analysis of the carbon-13 isotope in the carbon dioxide gas emissions suggest a magmatic origin.
 This has led to the possibility of a volcanic geothermal system, the existence of which has been investigated by Geoscience BC as part of their Targeting Resources for Exploration and Knowledge project.
 The lack of hot springs and geothermal evidence on the surface suggest that the heat source of such a system would be very deep underground.